-The secondary goal of this Wildfire Mitigation Plan is to improve the resiliency of the electric grid.
+The secondary goal of this wildfire mitigation plan is to improve the resiliency of the electric grid.
 AEC continues to evaluate and incorporate new technologies and equipment into its electric system.
-AEC's Operations Department is responsible for evaluating new equipment and use standards for emerging and pre-commercial technologies.
-Using equipment failure data, the department determines which technologies should be incorporated into the AEC's system and which could be improved prior to application.
-This department continually evaluates the many new types of technologies which may improve electric reliability and public safety and gives special attention to technologies that may contribute to AEC's fire-safety goals and objectives.
+AEC's Operations Department is responsible for evaluating new equipment and implementing standards for emerging and pre-commercial technologies.
+Using equipment failure data, the department determines which technologies should be incorporated into AEC's system and which could be improved prior to application.
+This department continually evaluates the many new types of technologies that may improve electric reliability and public safety while giving special attention to technologies that may contribute to AEC's fire-safety goals and objectives.

-As an example, AEC is currently participating in research with a private collaborating with Elintrix, a company funded by a Department of Energy (DOE) grant to detect downed lines on remote sections of circuits in Districts 2 and 3 by sending carrier signals over the power lines back to receiving units at the sub-station.
+As an example, AEC is collaborating with Elintrix, a company funded by a Department of Energy (DOE) grant to detect downed lines on remote sections of circuits in Districts 2 and 3 by sending carrier signals over the power lines back to receiving units at the sub-station.
 If successfully developed and deployed, AEC would have rapid notification of downed power lines and be able to act accordingly.
-This has entered the second phase of funding by the DOE and progress is continuing.
+This grant has entered the second phase DOE funding, and progress is continuing.

 Additionally, AEC is leveraging its assets to address fire threats.
-In 2015, AEC began building the first phase of our fiber optic network known as ConnectAnza.
+In 2015, AEC began building the first phase of its fiber optic network known as ConnectAnza.
 The second phase was completed during 2021.
-ConnectAnza is designed to connect fiber to the home / business for our residents and businesses within our service territory.
-Additionally, ConnectAnza provides wireless service to hard-to-reach areas in remote environments and will-provides interactive remote capabilities via high-speed fiber real time data once connected to both our SCADA, and weather monitoring network, and field deployed system equipment.
+ConnectAnza is designed to connect residences and businesses within ACE's service territory to fiber optic internet.
+ConnectAnza provides wireless service to hard-to-reach areas in remote environments and provides interactive remote capabilities via high-speed fiber data connected to AEC's SCADA, weather monitoring network, and fielddeployed system equipment.

-AEC began research into pathways to build looping capabilities to provide a more resilient broadband service and initiated an agreement with SCE for pole attachments in order to connect the cooperative's fiber to a second endpoint outside of its electric service territory.
-AEC anticipates construction to be completed by the end of 2022.
+AEC began research into pathways to build looping capabilities to provide more resilient broadband service and initiated an agreement with SCE for pole Page 12 of 44 attachments to connect the Cooperative's fiber to a second endpoint outside of its electric service territory.
+AEC anticipates construction to be completed by 2024.

-In AEC's previous versions of its WMP updates, the cooperative had 2 three-phase solid dielectric reclosers connected to our fiber network.
-As of 2021 yearend, the cooperative now has currently has two 8 fiber-connected real time interconnected of the three-phase solid dielectric reclosers connected to our fiber network. and will have the third completed in the near future.
+In AEC's previous WMP updates, the Cooperative had two three-phase solid dielectric reclosers connected to its fiber network.
+The Cooperative now has 12 fiber-connected real-time three-phase solid dielectric reclosers connected to its fiber network.

-The weather monitoring network provides weather data in ten-minute increments that includes a variety of parameters such as humidity levels, wind speed, wind gust speed, wind direction, temperature, and dew point.
-This state-of-the-art weather monitoring system provides AEC with fire-weather detection, a fire-warning weather system, and aides fire-mitigation.
-Three of the five weather stations have fiber connected 360-degree high resolution cameras, making it possible to view conditions in the areas that are prone to high winds.
-Last, AEC is continuing to developing a partnership with both SCE and SDG&E to share weather data as it relates to our shared service territory boarders.
+The weather monitoring network provides weather data in ten-minute increments that include a variety of parameters such as humidity levels, wind speed, wind gust speed, wind direction, temperature, and dew point.
+This state-of-the-art weather monitoring system provides AEC with fire-weather detection, a fire-warning weather system, thus supporting fire-mitigation activities.
+Three of the five weather stations have fiber connected 360-degree high resolution cameras, making it possible to view conditions in the high wind-prone areas.
+Last, AEC is continuing to develop a partnership with both SCE and SDG&E to share weather data as it relates to shared service territory borders.
 A link to SCE's weather systems is provided on AEC's website.
 AEC continues to research multiple vendors specializing in early fire detection systems to develop new and improved ways of spotting fires before they become uncontrolled wildfires.